legacysurvey/legacysurvey/pages/pubs.rst

 #.
 Robertson et al. `Galaxy formation and evolution science in the era of the Large Synoptic Survey Telescope`_
 #.
 Gordon et al. `The Effect of Minor and Major Mergers on the Evolution of Low-excitation Radio Galaxies`_
 #.
 Koposov et al., `Piercing the Milky Way: an all-sky view of the Orphan Stream`_
 #.
-Yang et al., `Exploring Reionization-Era Quasars IV: Discovery of Six New z > 6.5 Quasars with DES, VHS and unWISE Photometry`_
+Yang et al., `Exploring Reionization-Era Quasars.
+IV.
+Discovery of Six New z > 6.5 Quasars with DES, VHS and unWISE Photometry`_
 #.
 Bait, Wadadekar & Barway, `Outlying H-alpha emitters in SDSS IV MaNGA`_
 #.
 Simon et al., `Dynamical Masses for a Complete Census of Local Dwarf Galaxies`_
 #.
 Dey et al., `Overview of the DESI Legacy Imaging Surveys`_